yunfjiang/pang/README.md

 # pang
+#Error on records of commit progress
-# All Committed by Yunfan Jiang
+# All Committed actually done by Yunfan Jiang